Hyrules/VRSuspender/README.md

 - Kill : Kill the process and will try it's best to restart it afterward.
 - Suspend : Suspend the process. (you might see the window become greyed with at bar at the top and become unresponsive this is normal)

 Note: If you suspend a process with this app you won't be able to resume it from the task manager.
+There is no way in the task manager to suspend or resume process that have been suspended

 TODO:
 - Add button to manage process